 Marquardt’s reporting has taken him farther afield to Europe, Africa, Asia and South America.
 He was on the ground in Johannesburg when Nelson Mandela died, in Paris for the Charlie Hebdo massacre and, recently, in Nepal for the devastating earthquake and Europe for the migrant and refugee crisis.

 Before living in the Middle East, Marquardt covered Russia and Central Asia from Moscow.
 He has won Emmy and Edward R. Murrow awards for reporting from Libya and an undercover investigation into child sex trafficking in the Philippines.

-Marquardt came to ABC News in June 2009 from CNN, where he covered the 2008 presidential election.
-He traveled on the campaign trail as an "embedded" off-air reporter with a number of different candidates, including then-senators Barack Obama and Joe Biden.
+Marquardt came to ABC News in 2009 from CNN, where he covered the 2008 presidential election on the campaign trail as an "embedded" off-air reporter with a number of different candidates, including then-senators Barack Obama and Joe Biden.